harmonoid/harmonoid/CONTRIBUTING.md

-## 🎉 Contribute
+## Contribute

-😃 Thanks for deciding to contribute to the project.

-As of now, the project contains **OVER 10K LINES OF CODE**.

-Recently, it is migrated to use [Provider](https://github.com/rrousselGit/provider) for its state management.
-At few, places `StatefulWidgets` are still present.
+[Provider](https://github.com/rrousselGit/provider) is used for state management.

-The project supports sorting of music based on media metadata tags & native playback directly from file explorer etc. The whole user interface strictly follows the material design guidelines.

-Checkout [project structure](https://github.com/alexmercerind/harmonoid#-project) to get started.
-You may also join our [Discord Server](https://discord.gg/ZG7Pj9SREG).
-New Flutter developers are also welcomed.
+Checkout project structure below to get started.

 The plan of project is to bring the best, cross platform music experience for all users.

+The plan of project is to bring the best, cross platform music experience for all users.

 Fork the project today & add your features.
 We are actively looking for contributors.
 If you decide to contribute, add yourself to the about page of the app.

-## 🔎 Project
+## Project

 Glad you're interested in contributing to the project, here is the project structure for guiding you to this codebase.